Important Info Regarding Lake Property For Sale In Tennessee

 11/16/07

 My wife and I just got back from visiting Watts Bar, Norris Lake, and Douglas lake.
 They are all unique and very nice.
 Lake front property (1/2 to 1.75 acres) with underground water, phone and water (not sewer) are essentially $175,000 to $250,000 depending on the development or deed restricted community.
 If it is important to the buyer, then you need to know how far to a grocery store, restaurant and emergency room as this cannot be taken for granted as 30 minutes to 1 hour or more is common.
-Lake front lots come three ways: level (means water is probably shallow), year round (means lot is probably very steep) and seasonal (water disappears in winter).
-All the lakes except navagational ones like Watts bar are way down this year.
+Lakefront lots come three ways: level (means water is probably shallow), year round (means lot is probably very steep) and seasonal (water disappears in winter).
+All the lakes except navigational ones like Watts bar are way down this year.
 Douglas is down 20 feet right now which is 1 foot above normal winter level.
-It certainly gives you a chance to see what your "lake front" will look like in winter.
+It certainly gives you a chance to see what your “lake front” will look like in winter.
 Other lakes are down 9 to 15 foot.
 Many lake front homes could not use their boats this summer as there was no water at their docks.

 See web site for TN state